 Fully integrated dishwashers are designed to be streamlined and unobtrusive, blending in with their surroundings.
 There are no controls on the front of these dishwashers.
 To locate the dishwasher controls, open the door and look at the top of the door.
 The controls will line the top of the dishwasher door.

 Everything's out in the open with a full console dishwasher.
 Controls for this unit are on the front door near the top.

-Hold the plates, silverware, pots and whatever else you are looking to wash
+These hold the plates, silverware, pots and whatever else you are looking to wash.

 Sensors & Timers